f3rs3n/VREC-dat-filter/README.md

 == 7.
 Examples ==

-* Basic usage with a 1G1R DAT (output DAT/CSVs named automatically, 90% threshold):
-    python filter_script.py "Sony - PlayStation (1G1R).dat" --urls "https://wiki.example.com/PSX_Recommended"
+* Basic usage with a 1G1R DAT (Checks .../PSX_Recommended, .../Homebrew, .../Japan automatically): python filter_script.py "Sony - PlayStation (1G1R).dat" --urls "https://wiki.example.com/wiki/PSX_Recommended"

-* Specifying output DAT name, multiple URLs, 85% threshold: python filter_script.py "input/psx_1g1r.dat" "output/psx_filtered_vrec.dat" --urls "https://url1.com" "https://url2.net" -t 85
+* Specifying output DAT name, multiple systems (will check variants for both), 85% threshold: python filter_script.py "input/all_systems_1g1r.dat" "output/all_filtered.dat" --urls "https://wiki.example.com/wiki/PlayStation" "https://wiki.example.com/wiki/NES" -t 85

 * Using short flags:
-    python filter_script.py game_list_1g1r.dat -u "https://wiki.example.com/best_games"
+    python filter_script.py game_list_1g1r.dat -u "https://wiki.example.com/wiki/SNES"

 == 8.
 Output Files ==

 1. Filtered DAT File:
     - Named either as specified by `[OUTPUT_FILE]` or `<input_filename>_filtered.dat`.
     - Created in the location specified or in the input file's directory.
-    - Contains the original header and only the `<game>` entries from the input DAT that had a name matching (with >= threshold similarity using `token_set_ratio`) at least one title found on the specified web pages.
+    - Contains the original header and only the `<game>` entries from the input DAT that had a name matching (with >= threshold similarity using `token_set_ratio`) at least one title found on the specified web pages (including titles from `/Homebrew` and `/Japan` variants if found).

 2. Unmatched Titles CSV File(s):
-    - One CSV file may be created for *each URL* provided *if* that URL contained recommended titles that did *not* find a match in your DAT file.
+    - One CSV file may be created for *each URL successfully processed* (including automatically checked `/Homebrew` and `/Japan` variants) *if* that URL contained recommended titles that did *not* find a match in your DAT file.
     - Location: Saved in the same directory as the filtered DAT file.
-    - Naming: `<url_path_part>_unmatched.csv` (e.g., `PlayStation_unmatched.csv`, `PlayStation_Japan_unmatched.csv`).
-The name is derived from the last part of the URL path, sanitized to be filename-safe.
+    - **Naming:** `<SystemName>_<Variant>_unmatched.csv` (e.g., `PlayStation_unmatched.csv`, `PlayStation_Homebrew_unmatched.csv`, `PlayStation_Japan_unmatched.csv`).
+The name is derived from the relevant parts of the URL path (after '/wiki/'), joined by underscores, and sanitized.
     - Content: A single column listing the recommended titles from that *specific URL* that were *not* found in your DAT file according to the matching criteria.
 This helps identify potential missing games or naming discrepancies for each source list.

 == 9.
 Console Output ==

 While running, the script will display:
 - Status messages (fetching, parsing, filtering, writing) usually in cyan.
+- Information about the URLs being checked (including the auto-expanded ones).
 - Warnings in yellow and Errors in red (printed to stderr).
+404 errors for non-existent auto-checked URLs are ignored or shown as dim info messages.
-- A progress bar (`tqdm`) during the main filtering stage.
+- A progress bar (`tqdm`) during the web fetching stage and the main filtering stage.
-- A final summary report with colored results and aligned numbers, showing counts for total games, web titles, matches found, non-matches, etc., and the matching algorithm used (`token_set_ratio`).
+- A final summary report with colored results and aligned numbers, showing counts for total games, web titles found per URL, total unique web titles, matches found, non-matches, etc., and the matching algorithm used (`token_set_ratio`).

 == 10.
 Origin and Acknowledgements ==